Unity-UI-Extensions/com.unity.uiextensions/README.md

 ## Updates: ##
 Update 1.0.0.4
 [![View Getting Started Video](http://img.youtube.com/vi/oF48Qpaq3ls/0.jpg)](http://www.youtube.com/watch?v=oF48Qpaq3ls "Update 1.0.0.4 for the Unity UI Extensions Project")

+Update 1.0.0.6
+New set of controls including some shader ennhanced solutions
 ---
 ## Controls and extensions listed in this project are: ##